Abiogenesis: Overview

-The preconditions to the development of a living cell like the LUCA are known, though disputed in detail: a habitable world is formed with a supply of minerals and liquid water.
+The preconditions to the development of a living cell like the LUCA are known, though disputed in detail: a habitable world is formed with a supply of minerals and liquid water and sources of free energy inflows such as our Sun and geothermal heat.
 Prebiotic synthesis creates a range of simple organic compounds, which are assembled into polymers such as proteins and RNA.
 On the other side, the process after the LUCA is readily understood: biological evolution caused the development of a wide range of species with varied forms and biochemical capabilities.
 However, the derivation of the LUCA from simple components is far from understood.

 Although Earth remains the only place where life is known, the science of astrobiology seeks evidence of life on other planets.
 The 2015 NASA strategy on the origin of life aimed to solve the puzzle by identifying interactions, intermediary structures and functions, energy sources, and environmental factors that contributed to evolvable macromolecular systems, and mapping the chemical landscape of potential primordial informational polymers.
 The advent of such polymers was most likely a critical step in prebiotic chemical evolution.
 Those polymers derived, in turn, from simple organic compounds such as nucleobases, amino acids, and sugars, likely formed by reactions in the environment.
 A successful theory of the origin of life must explain how all these chemicals came into being.